sfaber34/game-list/README.md

 # game-list

-A collection of games prototypes.
+A collection of game prototypes.

 ---